 We posted our opinion in this blog post on our site.

-Recently somebody called Keith Blackwell tried to leave a comment to that post and it [...]
+Recently somebody called Keith Blackwell tried to leave a comment to that [...]

 Here is a MUST SEE event.
 It is an inspiring creative synergy of art spread over several evenings to raise momentum against the very serious threat of hydrofracking.

 The Irondale Arts Center in Fort Greene, Brooklyn is putting it on and it starts in a couple of weeks.
-The show’ll be different every night: it incorporates artwork, live music, [...]
+The show’ll be different every night: it [...]

 Eco Brooklyn obsesses over energy.
 Our projects are built to minimize heat loss and optimize gain, while providing individual homeowners ways to generate their own energy through solar panels.
 We want to minimize homes’ reliance on energy generated through fossil fuels and nuclear power.